 Depending on the bank, firm, or institution, the terms financial advisor and wealth manager may be used interchangeably, or could mean two different things.
 If a distinction is made between the two positions, a wealth manager is typically a subset of a financial advisor that specializes in helping clients with a high net worth.
 If you’re looking for guidance on growing your wealth, you may consider specifically hiring a wealth manager, or a financial advisor with wealth management expertise.

-Financial Advisor vs Robo-Advisor
+Financial advisor vs robo-advisor

 Unlike a financial advisor, a robo-advisor automates investing.
-Robo-advisors may be a good choice for you because the service may “charge lower fees than conventional financial advisors because they invest your money in prebaked portfolios made primarily of specially chosen, low-fee exchange-traded funds (ETFs)”.
+Robo-advisors may be a good choice for you because the service may “charge lower fees than conventional financial advisors because they invest your money in prebaked portfolios made primarily of specially chosen, low-fee exchange-traded funds (ETFs)1”.

 However, robo-advisors are not for everyone.
 They may not offer investments outside of ETFs and cannot offer a comprehensive financial plan outside of automated services.
 A financial advisor may be able to offer a broader range of investments and services for more complex finances, as well as the added bonus of working with a person instead of a computer program.